StackVista/stackstate-docs/configure/security/authentication/file.md

 To configure file based authentication on Kubernetes, StackState users need to be configured in the `authentication.yaml` file.

+1. Add each user to `authentication.yaml`.
+The following configuration should be added for each user:
+    - **username** - the username used to log into StackState.
+    - **passwordMd5** - the password used to log into StackState.
+Passwords are stored as an MD5 hash and need to be provided as such, for example on a Linux or Mac command line the `md5sum` or `md5` tools can be used.
+    - **roles** - the list of roles that the user is a member of.
+The [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles) are `stackstate-admin`, `stackstate-power-user` and `stackstate-guest`, for details see the [pre-defined roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).

+2. Store the `authentication.yaml` together with the `values.yaml` from the installation instructions.

+3. Run a Helm upgrade to apply the changes:
+    ```
+    helm upgrade \
+      --install \
+      --namespace stackstate \
+      --values values.yaml \
+      --values authentication.yaml \
+    stackstate \
+    stackstate/stackstate
+    ```

+{% hint style="info" %}
+* The first run of the helm upgrade command will result in pods restarting, which may cause a short interruption of availability.
+* Include `authentication.yaml` on every `helm upgrade` run.
+* The authentication configuration is stored as a Kubernetes secret.
+{% endhint %}

 For example, if you want to have three users, `admin-demo`, `power-user-demo` and `guest-demo`, with the three default roles Administrator, Power user and Guest you would need to include the below configuration in `authentication.yaml`.

 {% tabs %}